citlaligm/Behavioral-cloning/README.md

 #Model Architecture

-I followed the architecture proposed by [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) and [this post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.d779iwp28) .
+I followed the architecture proposed by [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 In order to implement exctly the model proposed on the paper I did not introduce any Dropout or Maxpooling layer.
 Furthermore the model is quite simple that it does not need this techniques to avoid overfittig, instead the generation or more data to train the model is the approach taken to prevent overfitting.